qiz-li/lovelace-soft-ui/README.md

   <br/>
 </p>

-This button will display, in addition to the icon, the name, and the state of the entity.
+This button will display the icon, the name, and the state of the entity.
 It acts the same as the first button.

 <details><summary><b>Show code</b></summary>